Exile (American band): 1975–1978: "Try It On" and "Kiss You All Over"

 Through a connection with music journalist Nola Leone, Chapman was able to contact Curb Records owner Mike Curb, who signed the band as he thought "Kiss You All Over" had potential to become a hit.
 The band's contract consisted of four albums, with Curb handling promotion and Warner Bros.
 Records handling distribution.
 Exile began recording more songs written by Chapman and English songwriter Nicky Chinn, along with six by Pennington and one by Williams.
 These, along with "Kiss You All Over", comprised the band's first Warner and Curb album Mixed Emotions (1978).
 During the recording sessions for "Ain't Got No Time", Williams became frustrated with the amount of control Chapman was exercising over the rest of the band; as a result, Williams was fired and replaced by Sonny LeMaire, who knew Hargis through a number of cover bands the two had worked with in the early 1970s.
 LeMaire played and sang backing vocals on two tracks on Mixed Emotions: "Never Gonna Stop" and "Stay with Me".
 Released in mid-1978, Mixed Emotions featured elements of disco, funk, and pop rock.

 Curb and Warner released "Kiss You All Over" as the album's first single.
-While the band noted that it was initially unpopular at live shows, it began climbing the Billboard charts due to radio airplay.
+While initially unpopular at live shows, it began climbing the Billboard charts due to radio airplay.
 Westbrook attributes the song's success to its sexually suggestive lyrics, an observation also made by Tom Breihan of Stereogum in 2020.
 "Kiss You All Over" reached number one on the Billboard Hot 100 in September 1978 and held the position for four weeks.
 The song was also an international success, reaching number one on the Kent Music Report charts in Australia, and number six on the UK Singles Chart.
 Its success led to Exile appearing on variety shows such as The Midnight Special.
 Rogers also made arrangements to sign Exile with William Morris Agency, a talent agency that assisted in booking the band as an opening act for Aerosmith and Heart.
 The labels issued two more singles from Mixed Emotions.
 "Never Gonna Stop" did not chart, while "You Thrill Me" reached number 40 on the Hot 100.
 "Never Gonna Stop" was later recorded by Linda Clifford, whose version was sampled on Tupac Shakur's "All Eyez on Me".
 "Stay with Me" was later covered by Dave & Sugar in 1979.